-Community-based means this police department will focus on neighborhoods as the basic building-block of its organizational structure and its policing strategy.
+Community-based means this police department will focus on neighborhoods as the basic building block of its organizational structure and its policing strategy.
 Many of the neighborhoods of Springfield face some similar issues but also issues unique to each one.
 The control of crime, disorder, and fear is a priority everywhere in the city.
 Neighborhoods may order their priorities differently, and the police department must be responsive their concerns.
 A neighborhood focus which emphasizes geographic accountability is necessary at every rank.

-Problem-oriented policing requires that the police department to assertively in taking steps to prevent crime and proactively manage conditions that breed disorder and that create a climate of fear.
+Problem-oriented policing requires that the police department to act assertively in taking steps to prevent crime and proactively manage conditions that breed disorder and that create a climate of fear.

 Proactive prevention necessitates tactics that go beyond rapid response to calls for service, routine patrol and post-incident criminal investigations.
 Proactive prevention requires the use of problem-solving.
-This means scanning the environment for spikes and trends of activity, the careful analysis of crime and calls-for-service data, the development of responses to the identified problems and an assessment of the effectiveness of these responses.
+This means scanning the environment for spikes and trends of activity, the careful analysis of crime and calls-for-service data, the development of responses to the identified problems, and an assessment of the effectiveness of these responses.

-Problem-orientation recognizes that need to look beyond an incident to examine the underlying conditions that breed disorder and crime in specific places and the development of robust plans of action to address those conditions.
+Problem-orientation recognizes the need to look beyond an incident to examine the underlying conditions that breed disorder and crime in specific places and the development of robust plans of action to address those conditions.
 Successful problem-solving requires that close coordination of department division and units.
 Just as important as internal coordination, is collaboration with other criminal justice, social service, and governmental agencies as well as non-governmental service providers and neighborhood groups.

-Data-driven strategies require the department to develop and enhance its ability to analyze crime, disorder and fear4 indicators, to provide that analysis to operational units and to measure the impart of the activities of those units.
+Data-driven strategies require the department to develop and enhance its ability to analyze crime, disorder and fear indicators, to provide that analysis to operational units and to measure the impart of the activities of those units.